Aquarium Driftwood – The benefits of adding driftwood to your aquarium

 - Clean the driftwood of all its dirt without using any type of soap or chemical cleaner.
 Use a brush to scrub it.
 It is important to clean it of all its debris because any remnants can be infectious and harmful for your aquatic pets.

 - Next, you should soak the driftwood in water for a week or two so it saturates completely.
 This is important because otherwise certain types of driftwood will not remain submerged in the aquarium.

-- Soaking will also let the wood lose its excess tannins (the material which discolors the water when driftwood is submerged).
-While it is soaking, make sure that you change the water whenever it gets too dark and discolored.
+- Soaking will also let the wood lose its excess tannins (the material which discolours the water when driftwood is submerged).
+While it is soaking, make sure that you change the water whenever it gets too dark and discoloured.